Omorashi

 Psychology

-Proposed explanatory frameworks are tentative and overlapping.
+Proposed explanations are tentative and overlapping.
 They include associative learning (an early pairing of intense bladder sensation with strong emotion or relief), the eroticisation of vulnerability and loss of control, and the way an urgent, hard-to-ignore bodily signal can become charged with arousal.
-As with most such interests, no single mechanism is established, the evidence base is thin, and clinicians generally regard the interest as a benign variation when it is consensual and non-distressing.
+The desperation itself supplies a natural tension-and-release structure that maps onto sexual arousal.
+As with most such interests, no single mechanism is established, the evidence base is thin, and clinicians generally regard it as a benign variation when it is consensual and non-distressing.

 Prevalence & culture

-Reliable figures are scarce.
-The most-cited mapping of fetish interest, Scorolli et al. (2007), analysed hundreds of online fetish groups and found body-fluid interests (urine among them) made up only about 9% of fetish communities: and desperation/holding is a narrow slice within that, so any prevalence estimate for omorashi specifically is uncertain and likely low.
+Reliable figures are scarce and any estimate is uncertain and likely low.
+The most-cited mapping of fetish interest, Scorolli et al. (2007), analysed hundreds of online fetish groups and found body-fluid interests (urine among them) made up only a small share of fetish communities, and desperation/holding is a narrow slice within that.
 What the interest does have is an unusually visible, well-organised subculture: a notable presence in Japanese fan media and a smaller but durable international following sustained by dedicated forums and artwork.

 Safety, consent & law